 What exactly is an Orthodontist?

-The only doctors who can call themselves “orthodontists” are those who have graduated from dental school and then successfully completed two to three years of additional education from an accredited orthodontic residency program.
-When you choose an American Association of Orthodontics (AAO) certified orthodontist for treatment, you can be assured that you have selected a specialist orthodontist—an expert in orthodontics and dentofacial orthopedics—who possesses the skills and experience to give you your best smile.
+The only dentists who can call themselves “orthodontists” are those who have graduated from dental school and then successfully completed two to three years of additional education from an accredited orthodontic residency program.
+When you choose a certified orthodontist and one who is a registered member of the American Association of Orthodontists for treatment, you can be assured that you have selected a genuine orthodontist.
+They are the experts in orthodontics and dentofacial orthopedics who possesses the skills and experience to give you your best smile.
+Dr. Koufos's practice is exclusively limited to practice of orthodontics.

 At what age should my child see the Orthodontist?